TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/TypoScript.rst

 Overriding translations in non-Extbase plugins might work depending on how they are implemented.
-Overriding translations works if the plugin is based on the class :ref:`AbstractPlugin <abstractplugin>` and used the function :php:`$this->pi_getLL(...)`.
+Overriding translations works if the plugin is based on the class :ref:`AbstractPlugin <abstractplugin>` and uses the function :php:`$this->pi_getLL(...)`.

 ..  attention::